Non Official. Those visitors wishing to reach the official website should visit Aeropuertos Argentina

 Most airlines allow minors of a certain age to travel alone, but with restrictions:

-- Typically, children aged 5 to 11 years can travel alone under a special escort service provided by the airline.
+- Generally, children between 5 and 11 years old can travel alone under a special escort service provided by the airline.

-- Adolescents aged 12 to 17 years are often allowed to travel unaccompanied, although some airlines offer or require escort services.
+- Adolescents between 12 and 17 years old can usually travel unaccompanied, although some airlines offer or require the escort service.

-- Escort service: The minor will be assisted from check-in until handed over to an authorized person at the destination.
-This service has an additional cost and requires prior booking.
+- Escort service: The minor will be assisted from check-in until they are handed over to the authorized person at the destination.
+This service has an additional cost and requires prior reservation.

 - Required documentation: